(Includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Upstate New York, Rhode Island, Vermont)

 New York P&C Regulator Filings Symposium

-New England and Mid Atlantic Chapters are co-hosting this special event with the NY Insurance Association.
-Seats are limited to chapter members ONLY.
+New England and Mid Atlantic Chapters co-hosted this special event with the NY Insurance Association, held on February 12, 2020.

-P&C Assistant Bureau Chief, Gerry Scattaglia, and Supervising Casualty Actuary, Anthony Yoder, have extended a special invitation to AICP and NYIA members to attend a Filings Symposium with NY DFS.
-This is a rare opportunity to get form and rate filing guidance and advice directly from DFS regulators.
-This event is free to chapter members, but you must register in advance to attend.
-Seats are limited and registration will be on a first come first serve basis.
-Registration will close once our seat block is gone.
+P&C Assistant Bureau Chief, Gerry Scattaglia, and Supervising Casualty Actuary, Anthony Yoder, extended a special invitation to AICP and NYIA members to attend a Filings Symposium with NY DFS.
+This was a rare opportunity to get form and rate filing guidance and advice directly from DFS regulators.

 New England Chapter 2019 Winter Meeting